base/base/docs/specs/interop/predeploys.md

 ### Deployments history

-The `OptimismMintableERC20Factory` SHOULD include a `deployments` mapping to store the `remoteToken` address for each deployed `OptimsimMintableERC20`.
+The `OptimismMintableERC20Factory` MUST include a `deployments` mapping to store the `remoteToken` address for each deployed `OptimsimMintableERC20`.

 ## Security Considerations